lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction2.md

 Let's dive deeper to understand how does Isomap work:
 1. It applies KNN to find k nearest neighbors for every data point.
 2. Then it builds a neighborhood graph to remain the connections between neighbours.
 Non neighbours are not connected.
-3. Applies MDS (multidimensional scaling) to compute each data pair's shortest distance and project to a lower dimension while maintaining the between-point distances.
+3. Applies MDS (multidimensional scaling) to compute each data pair's shortest distance on the graph, and project to a lower dimension while maintaining the between-point distances.

 As we can see, Isomap is a non-linear dimensional reduction method aiming at preserve the local structure.